tucats/ego/docs/LANGUAGE.md

 t.Close()
 ```

 This sample program creates a table with three column headings.
-The use of the tokenizer.ColonToken
+The use of the ":"
 character controls alignment for the column.
 If the colon is at the left or right
 side of the heading, that is how the heading is aligned.
 If no colon is used, then
 the default is left-aligned.